All posts

 type: 'text' as const,

-text: `No tickets found matching "${query}".
-Try broader search terms or check the status filter.`,
+text: `No tickets found for "${query}".
+Try a broader keyword, a project key, or a different status filter.`,

 },